liquinlab/elm-smile/docs/concepts.md

 trial data so that on the next opportunity it is safely written to the database.
 In addition even if the subject reloads the browser at this point the data for that trial will be restored for later syncing to Firebase, limiting data loss.

+**What this section reveals it that Smile's API goes beyond basic Vue components to provide ways to save data to a database, persist data across page loads, and provides convenient ways to record data typically needed in behavioral experiments.**

 ### Transitioning to the next View